Indrit Mavraj

-Indrit Mavraj (born 23 January 2006) is a Kosovan professional footballer who plays as a centre-back for club Bari.
+Indrit Mavraj (born 23 January 2006) is a Kosovan professional footballer who plays as a centre-back for Polish I liga club Lechia Gdańsk.

 Club career

 Early career and Genoa

-Mavraj began his youth career with Schaffhausen and later spent a short period with Winterthur, before joining the youth academy of Serie A side Genoa in February 2024.
+Mavraj began his youth career with FC Effretikon, then joined Winterthur and Schaffhausen, before joining the youth academy of Serie A side Genoa in February 2024.
 He was first named as a substitute on 19 February in a match against Atalanta, and made his debut five days later in a 2–2 away draw against Roma, coming on as a substitute in the 79th minute in place of Oumar Barry.

 Bari

 In July 2024, Mavraj joined the under-19 team of Serie A club Bari, which competed in the Campionato Primavera 2.
 His debut with Bari U19 came on 15 September against Monopoli after being named in the starting line-up.

 On 17 August 2025, Mavraj was named as a first team substitute for the first time in the 2025–26 Coppa Italia first round against AC Milan.
 His debut with first team came on 26 October against Mantova after coming on as a substitute in the 81st minute in place of Andrea Meroni.